lwthiker/ts1/README.md

 Unlike a cookie, it does not distinguish between web users, but rather between different client software, e.g. different browsers, command line utilities and web libraries.

 TS1 can currently calculate two kinds of signatures:
 * TLS signature, based on the TLS parameters in the client's TLS client hello message.
-Read more about TLS fingerprinting here.
+[Read more about TLS fingerprinting](https://lwthiker.com/networks/2022/06/17/tls-fingerprinting.html).
 * HTTP/2 signature, based on the HTTP/2 parameters in use by the client.
-Read more about HTTP/2 fingerprinting here.
+[Read more about HTTP/2 fingerprinting](https://lwthiker.com/networks/2022/06/17/http2-fingerprinting.html).

 TS1 was created as part of the work on [curl-impersonate](https://github.com/lwthiker/curl-impersonate), a [curl](https://github.com/curl/curl) fork that fakes its own TLS and HTTP/2 fingerprint to look like a browser.